Asheville Venue Guide: Places to Eat, Drink and Dance

 An essential stop in West Asheville, the Westville Pub has been a neighborhood favorite since 2002.
 Featuring weekly trivia nights, blues jams, and weekend performances by regional bands in a range of styles including bluegrass, blues, rock, and old time.
-Serving up the usual pub fare -- don't miss their monster po' boys -- the Pub also offers daily brunch for the early riser looking for a brew with breakfast.
+Serving up the usual pub fare, the Pub also offers daily brunch for the early riser looking for a brew with breakfast.

 Just outside the city sits one of Asheville's largest and most picturesque outdoor stages.
 Pisgah Brewing, known for it’s incredible organic beers, plays host to major acts like Dark Star Orchestra, Punch Brothers, Lake Street Dive, and the Jam in the Trees bluegrass and Americana festival.
 Their smaller tasting room stage hosts nightly performances by local acts.
 The brewery has become a regular hangout for locals on the east side of the city.
 Their web page lists the rotations of food trucks serving up everything from pizza to tacos, and the wide span of beer styles crafted by Pisgah is sure to find you the perfect pairing to go with your outdoor tunes.